Who is my advisor?

 Do I have to take FYE 1220?

-FYE1220 is required of all new students to the University, except transfer students who have earned 30 hours or more.
-FYE 1220 is a two-hour seminar that serves as an academic, theme-based introduction to college-level inquiry and extends the orientation process into a student’s first semester at Georgia Southern.
+FYE1220 is required of all new students to Georgia Southern University, except transfer students who have earned 30 hours or more.
+FYE 1220 is a two-hour seminar that serves as an academic, theme-based introduction to college-level inquiry and extends the orientation process into a student’s first semester at Georgia Southern University.
 Students should enroll in this course during their first semester.
 For more information, visit the Office of First-Year Experience.

 Can I take a course with its prerequisite?